Consumer Medicine Information

 Before you start to take it

-Some medicines may interact with meropenem.
+Some medicines and meropenem. may interfere with each other.
 These include:

-- sodium valproate – a medicine used to treat epilepsy or mania.
+- sodium valproate, used to treat epilepsy or mania

 These medicines may be affected by meropenem or may affect how well it works.
-If you are taking any of these you may need a different dose or you may need to take different medicines.
+You may need different amounts of your medicines, or you may need to take different medicines.

 Other medicines not listed above may also interact with meropenem.